-All students who successfully complete a world language course or Math I or Math II during the eighth grade year will receive one graded unit of high school credit in each course.
+All students who successfully complete a World Language course or Algebra I or Geometry during their eighth grade year will receive one graded unit of high school credit in each course.
 The grade and the unit of credit will be included on the high school transcript and will be averaged into the grade point average.